boborodono/School_Distrcit_Analysis/README.md

 An analysis of a local school district's data.

-## Overview of School District Analysis: Explain the purpose of this analysis.
+## Overview of School District Analysis:
  The purpose of this analysis is to help Maria and her supervisor get a better understanding of the current state of the school district after removing all ninth grade math and reading test scores from Thomas High School.

 ## School District Analysis Results: